BZoennchen/Pages/_posts/2023-10-07-system-theory-and-ai.md

 Therefore, attention is key.
 Informing people or persuading might help to 'get enough food' but it is not the media's 'goal' or 'will'.
 The same goes for the economy which trys to commodify everything to further commodify things.
-Politics politicizes anything and science produces truth about everything.
+Politics politicizes anything and sciences produces papers with 'facts' to get more funding for more papers with 'facts'.

 Even though Luhmann's termology is close to the termonology of computer science, we have to be careful.
 It is more helpful to think of these systems as interdependent organisms feeding on each other and equipped with the will to live than to think of hierarchical or well-structured computer or network systems.